universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 #### "Greedy" and "lazy" quantifiers

-Quantifiers by default behave greedily: this means that they try to "consume" as many characters as possible and, out of all possible options, they will catch the longest string.
+Quantifiers by default behave greedily: this means that they try to "consume" as many characters as possible and, out of all possible options, return the longest string.
+To make a quantifier "lazy", i.e. matching the shortest possible string, you need to add a **?** after that quantifier.

 | Greedy Quantifiers   | Lazy Quantifiers   |
 | :---                 | :---               |